Boom123bam/FLICC-Gamepad/stuff/buildguide.md

 Put the flicc folder in your keyboards folder and compile.

+You can use qmk toolbox to flash it, I find it easier to turn on auto-flash. screw the top layer off and connect the GND and RST pins twice when flasing, which would be equivallent to double tapping a reset button that I forgot to put on the pcb. :(

 Here is the qmk docs if you don't know how https://docs.qmk.fm/#/newbs

 ## Setting it up for gaming